-In our opinion, except for the effects of such adjustments, if any, as might have been determined to be necessary had we audited the financial activities of the Deferred Compensation - Length of Service Award Program, the financial statements referred to above present fairly, in all material respects, the respective financial position of the aggregate remaining fund information of the Woodbridge Township Fire District No. 11, as of December 31, 2011, and the respective changes in financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.
+In our opinion, except for the effects of such adjustments, if any, as might have been determined to be necessary had we audited the financial activities of the Length of Service Award Program, the financial statements referred to above present fairly, in all material respects, the financial position of the Woodbridge Township Fire District No. 11 as of December 31, 2012, and the respective changes in its financial position for the year then ended in conformity with accounting principles generally accepted in the United States of America.